Sustainability Management in Governance & Economic Dimension

 The Company has established guidelines for supplier management by implementing Supplier Code of Conduct, which outlines the principles and best practices for fair procurement.
 This includes procurement regulations that the Group adheres to when conducting business with suppliers in a sustainable manner, as well as supplier selection criteria aligned with the Company’s strategic direction.

 TTA’s Supplier Code of Conduct considers environmental and social factors alongside governance and economic aspects.
 TTA requires suppliers to acknowledge and sign the Supplier Code of Conduct and conduct an annual self-assessment to ensure compliance with its principles.
 Additionally, TTA may conduct inspections of suppliers' production processes and service delivery as deemed appropriate.
-Internal audits are also conducted for subsidiaries to ensure that suppliers adhere to the established criteria and regulations set by the Group.
+Internal audits are also conducted for subsidiaries to ensure that suppliers adhere to the established criteria and regulations set by the Company.

 Access more details on Supplier Code of Conduct: https://www.thoresen.com/storage/download/corporate-documents/20220520-tta-supplier-coc-en.pdf